How To Use Ginger Essential Oil

 Today, Ginger oil remains a powerful aromatic with a variety of applications, making it a fantastic addition to any essential oil collection.

-Let’s discuss the benefits and uses of different types of Ginger oil and the differences between Ginger essential oil and Ginger CO2.
+Let’s discuss the benefits, uses and how to apply Ginger oil.
+We will cover different types of Ginger oil and the differences between Ginger essential oil and Ginger CO2.

 Ginger Essential Oil vs Ginger CO2

 Although both oils are derived from the same plant, they do have some prominent differences.

 CO2: Carbon dioxide is used as the `solvent` to extract liquid from the dried ginger root.

 essential oil: The unpeeled, dried, ground root is steam distilled to produce the essential oil.